viking-sudo-rm/StackNN/README.md

 It's possible that there are still bugs stack.py, and there are definitely inefficiencies.
 The more pairs of eyes that read through the stack implementation, the better it gets.

 Some specific things that can be done are:
-* Initialize stack memory block to a certain constant size rather than concating repeatedly.
+* Initialize stack memory block to a parameterized constant size rather than concating repeatedly.
 This would let us train instances of different length in the same parallel batch.
 * Implement an LSTM controller network.
 This should be pretty simple using the built-in recurrent architectures in PyTorch (see [PyTorch documentation on LSTMs](http://pytorch.org/docs/master/nn.html)).
 * Get rid of for loops in stack.py?
 Not sure how necessary this is, but could add some benefits towards parallelization.